rosemcc/pure-angular-components/projects/error-pages/README.md

 Error Template is defined for all the above codes.

-## Optional Overriding Library Error codes and Error Content
+## Override Error codes and Error Content

 If you want to override default error codes and templates, include UoaErrorsConfig as a provider: